If you're targeting potential customers in China, it is important to ensure your website is…

 Chinese people remember .cn and China is our market, so it all makes sense here.

 Would this situation be the same for us if we were working in a country like Spain or Germany?
 Probably not.
 Why?
-Because the internet in China is so unique that you can’t treat it like the internet in the rest of the world.
+Because the internet in China is so unique (and disconnected) that you can’t treat it like the internet in the rest of the world.